Weekly Spoilers For ‘General Hospital’: Liesl’s In A Tough Spot, Kim Gets Support, & Franco Makes A Decision

-The week of November 11 will be jam-packed with crazy moments according to the latest General Hospital spoilers.
-It looks like there are significant developments coming with nearly every storyline and things are starting to overlap in compelling ways.
+The week of November 11 will be jam-packed with crazy moments, according to the latest General Hospital spoilers.
+It looks like there are significant developments coming with nearly every storyline, and things are starting to overlap in compelling ways.

 Viewers already know that the week of November 11 will have a lot of drama with Nikolas Cassadine and Cassandra Pierce.
 Charlotte Cassadine will go missing, Jasper Jacks will confront his houseguest, and General Hospital spoilers suggest that Carly Corinthos may find herself pulled into all of this.

-There is chaos related to Julian Jerome, Brad Cooper, and Lucas Jones too.
-Brad used his conflict with Dr. Liesl Obrecht to make his father-in-law look bad and General Hospital spoilers detail that Liesl will be scrambling as a result.
+There is chaos related to Julian Jerome, Brad Cooper, and Lucas Jones, as well.
+Brad used his conflict with Dr. Liesl Obrecht to make his father-in-law look bad, and General Hospital spoilers detail that Liesl will be scrambling as a result.

 Soap Central notes that Obrecht will find herself between a rock and a hard place.
 She surely will not be happy to learn that Brad used his issue with her as an excuse in exposing Julian to Lucas.
-Brad lied about some key details there, but neither Julian or Liesl are exactly in a position to tell Lucas the entire truth.
+Brad lied about some key details there, but neither Julian or Liesl are in a position to tell Lucas the entire truth.

-Liesl is still trying to keep Nina Reeves from finding out how much she knew about Valentin Cassandine’s schemes regarding the fake DNA tests with Sasha Gilmore.
-Brad may think he knows enough about Liesl’s misdeeds to keep her from exposing his own lies, but she does know the truth about Wiley and it might be dangerous for him to try to push her too far.
+Liesl is still trying to keep Nina Reeves from finding out how much she knew about Valentin Cassadine’s schemes regarding the fake DNA tests with Sasha Gilmore.
+Brad may think he knows enough about Liesl’s misdeeds to keep her from exposing his own lies, but she does know the truth about Wiley, and it might be dangerous for him to try to push her too far.

 Kim needs to settle things with Elizabeth before she and Franco leave Port Charles for good.